SC allows NEET admissions for this year under existing reservation criteria

 A final verdict on the validity of criteria for determining the Economically Weaker Section quota will be passed in March.

-The Supreme Court on Friday upheld the existing criteria for admissions this year into undergraduate and post-graduate courses of the National Eligibility cum Entrance Test under the Other Backward Classes and Economically Weaker Section quota, Live Law reported.
+The Supreme Court on Friday upheld the existing criteria for admissions this year to undergraduate and post-graduate courses of the National Eligibility cum Entrance Test under the Other Backward Classes and Economically Weaker Section quota, Live Law reported.

 This means that 27% of the seats this year will be reserved for OBCs and 10% of them for those in the Economically Weaker Section category.
 The annual income criteria of Rs 8 lakh for the Economically Weaker Section quota will also hold for this year’s admissions.